Guzaboo/startup/README.md

 # startup
-Web development project for CS 260 at Brigham Young University
+Web development project for CS 260 at Brigham Young University.